cml87/SpringCore_111_forJenkins/README.md

 </beans>
 ```
+#### xml: constructor injection

-Here we have _Spring beans_ for each class of our code.
-Spring beans are nothing more than JavaBeans managed by the
-Spring IoC Container.
-Each bean in this file will replace the new keyword when we
-create an object.
-The Spring IoC container will read the configuration data from this xml file and will create
-the objects automatically.
+The xml file above shows an example xml beans configuration, and constructor dependency injection.
+Here we have a _Spring bean_ for each class of our code.
+Spring beans are nothing more than JavaBeans managed by the Spring IoC Container.
+Each bean in this file will replace the `new` keyword when we create an object.
+The Spring IoC container will read the configuration data from this xml file and will create the objects automatically.

-When we set the dependency of a class in its constructor, as in the `EmailClient`
-class above, we are doing **constructor injection**.
-We do this in our beans definition
-through the tag `<constructor-arg>`.
+When we set the dependency of a class in its constructor, as in the `EmailClient` class above, we are doing **constructor injection**.
+We do this in our beans definition through the tag `<constructor-arg>`.
 This is how we do the wiring, or dependency
 injection, without touching our code!

+Note...
+In the example, our constructor has only one argument, so we don't need to specify which bean we want to inject when calling the `EmailClient` constructor in its bean definition in the xml file.
+When there is more than one constructor argument (we need to inject more than one dependency) ...

 Beans definition files are automatically searched for in the `resources/` directory.
 Thus, we can pass directly `beans.xml` to `ClassPathXmlApplicationContext` constructor.